Background pattern

 Pregnancy and breastfeeding

-During pregnancy, the use of oxygen at normal pressure (normobaric oxygen therapy) in low concentrations is allowed.
+During pregnancy, the use of oxygen at normal pressure (normobaric oxygen therapy) is allowed at low concentrations.

 During rescue treatments, oxygen can also be used during pregnancy at high concentrations and high pressures.

-There are no contraindications for using oxygen during lactation.
+There are no contraindications for using oxygen during breastfeeding periods.

 Consult your doctor or pharmacist if you need advice before taking any medication.